-More tips on keeping your cot safe are on the SIDS and Kids website.
-The main things to remember:
+There are more tips for keeping your cot safe on the Red Nose website, but the main things to remember are:

-- Choose a standards-compliant cot; see our review for recommendations.
+- Choose a standards-compliant cot – see our cot reviews for recommendations.

 - Never wrap your mattress in plastic or any other unbreathable material.